Enter your postcode to compare companies Compare international removal companies

 What you need to know about bills, utilities and banks in Spain.

-You should be able to have your post forwarded to you from the UK for up to a year and will need to pay a small to Royal Mail for mail forwarding to Spain.
+You should be able to have your post forwarded to you from the UK for up to a year via Royal Mail which incurs a small fee.

-Make sure you inform HMRC that you are leaving the country and tell your utilities providers when you are moving.
+Make sure you inform HMRC that you are leaving the country and tell your utility providers (water, electric and gas etc) when you are moving.

 You should set up your new utilities around 3-4 weeks before you move.
 As your new home is likely to be connected to providers of water, electricity and gas, the whole process shouldn’t be any more complicated than it would be if you were moving to another UK address.